Call hotline 1900.888.866Book an appointment

 4. Notable Technical Activities

-• High-volume Care: Average of over 8,000 examinations and 5,000 safe surgeries per year.
+• High-volume Care: Average of 9,000 examinations and 6,000 safe surgeries per year.

 • Organ Transplantation: Actively contributing to the hospital's multi-organ transplant project, including organ recovery from brain-dead donors for heart, liver, and kidney transplants.